Quasar photometric redshifts beyond the spectroscopic coverage: Uncertainty models and redshift distributions in the

 To this end, we apply artificial neural networks (ANNs), MDNs, and BNNs to the problem of quasar photo-$z$ estimation in KiDS.
 We design multiple test sets to probe both aleatoric and epistemic uncertainties through controlled sampling strategies.
 Additionally, we use unsupervised learning with the predicted photo-$z$ probability density functions (PDFs) to investigate degeneracies present in the training data.

 This paper is organized as follows.
 In Section~2 we describe the KiDS data set and the construction of the training and test samples.
-Section~3 presents the machine learning models and the evaluation metrics used in this study.
-The results are discussed in Section~4, and Section~5 provides the interpretation and conclusions.
+Section~3 presents the machine learning models and the evaluation metrics.
+The results are reported in Section~4 and interpreted in Section~5, and Section~6 provides the conclusions.